susam/devil/README.md

 that still suffers from the problem that key combinations like `C-x`, `C-a` require pressing both the modifier key and the modified key with the left hand fingers.
-I know many people remap both their <kbd>caps lock</kbd> and <kbd>enter</kbd> to behave like <kbd>ctrl</kbd>
+I know many people remap both their <kbd>caps lock</kbd> and <kbd>enter</kbd> to behave like <kbd>ctrl</kbd>.
-modifier key.
 While I think that is a fine solution, I was not willing to put up with the work required to make that work seamlessly across all the various operating systems I work on.

 What began as a tiny whimsical experiment a few years ago turned out to be quite effective, at least to me.
 I like that this solution is